-Given the ongoing community transmission of COVID-19, including recent variants with higher infectiousness such as Delta and Omicron, the risk is greatest for those who are not fully vaccinated.
-Vaccination remains the most effective strategy to prevent outbreaks and serious illness, and up-to date vaccination against COVID-19 is strongly recommended for all eligible people.
+Given the ongoing community transmission of COVID-19, including variants with higher infectiousness such as Delta and Omicron, the risk is greatest for those who are not up to date with COVID-19 vaccines.
+Vaccination remains the most effective strategy to prevent outbreaks and serious illness, and up to date vaccination against COVID-19 is strongly recommended for all eligible people.

 ECE providers must comply with applicable Cal/OSHA COVID-19 Prevention Emergency Temporary Standards (ETS), CDSS Community Care Licensing Division regulations, and any Pasadena Public Health Department orders if they are stricter.

 ECE providers should have a written plan for when a child or staff member has been exposed to someone with COVID-19, has symptoms of COVID-19, or tests positive for COVID-19.
 It is recommended that providers develop a written communication plan with parents, guardians, and caregivers to share information and guidelines in their preferred language.
 For resources, visit https://www.cityofpasadena.net/covid-19/#info-for-schools.

 COVID-19 vaccines are safe and effective and are the best way to prevent COVID-19 outbreaks in ECE sites and in the community.
 COVID-19 vaccines, including boosters, are widely available in every community, and up to date vaccination is strongly recommended for all eligible people..

 - Adopt policies and provide communication that clearly explain CDC recommendations for COVID-19 vaccination and outlines opportunities to access vaccine.